-“We were expecting good views of the entire southern East coast, which we got, but what was also hidden away here was an entire war time barracks…”
+“We were expecting good views of the entire southern East coast, which we got, but what was also hidden away here was a complete surprise…”

 When we first came to Australia, we made a promise to ourselves, not to over research things.
 Just pick a destination and go without too much thought or preparation, it was the best way to avoid disappointment but also give ourselves the opportunity to be surprised on a daily basis; There’s no denying it, Point Nepean surprised us.

 After driving to the furthest point possible on Point Nepean National Park there was a choice to walk the rest of the way or catch the shuttle bus to the narrow tip.
 At $15 per adult for the bus, we got comfy in our shoes and headed on the 2km trek expecting to not really see much except wildlife and Australian fauna.
 After about half hour on foot, signs started popping up pointing in all sorts of directions, it was here that we realised there was more to Point Nepean National Park than just birds and trees; it had an extensive wartime history to it, and that intrigued us enough to head off the main track.